ginevracoal/BayesianRelevance/src/lrp/readme.md

-Code from TorchLRP library: https://github.com/fhvilshoj/TorchLRP
+Code adapted to this framework from TorchLRP library: https://github.com/fhvilshoj/TorchLRP